-Approved by BOE --PSD Stay Safe to Stay Open Plan Revisions/Additions Post-Vaccine
+PSD Stay Safe to Stay Open Plan Revisions/Additions Post-Vaccine

-This updated plan is presented as a follow up to the Board of Education approved plan published in August for the start of the school year and then revised in November (2021).
-The proposed revisions to the plan are offered based on the evolving conditions and what we have learned managing school operations through the first 18-weeks of the school year.
-At the time of this update, children ages 5-11 have been eligible for vaccination since early November and we are experiencing a surge in cases driven by the Omicron variant resulting in record numbers of student absences due to Covid-19.
-In addition, the CDC issued updated guidance related to isolation and guarantine procedures in late December.
+This updated plan is presented as a follow up to the Board of Education approved plan in August for the start of the school year.
+The proposed revisions to the plan are offered based on the evolving conditions and what we have learned managing school operations through the first 10-weeks of the school year.
+At the time of this update, vaccinations for children ages 5-11 have just been approved and are beginning to be administered.

-The following information provides updated context for the recommendations included in this update:
+The following information provides context for the recommendation for implementing additional steps for virus mitigation in the district: